Daewoo Precision Industries K3: K3Para

+Improved version

 By 2015, ROK forces were looking to obtain a new LMG, as the K3 was suffering from age and reliability issues.
 S&T Motiv is attempting to win the contract by modernizing the K3 with a side-folding adjustable stock, an integral MIL-STD-1913 rail on feed cover, detachable side and underside rails, a carbon fiber heat shield over barrel, an improved muzzle brake/flash hider, folding iron sights, and an upgraded feed system.

 The same improvements would also be applied to the shorter "Para" version.
 As of 2019, it has not been adopted for general service, but it has been suggested that special forces units could use it.

-K15
+SNT Motiv K15

 In late 2018, the S&T Motiv "Next-Generation LMG" was standardized as the K15, a heavily upgraded version of the K3 planned for fielding to the ROK Army by 2020.
 It has an adjustable buttstock and redesigned pistol grip/trigger group component for improved ergonomics, and internal parts are reconfigured and manufactured with closer tolerances for better reliability.
 Unlike the K3, it uses a push button to hold and release the barrel with three upper positioning lugs to ensure the barrel sits on a correct position when reattached.
 The feed cover and handguard have rails integrally attached, rather than needing an adapter to have them installed like the K3; this helps it to utilize a day/night fire control system that uses a thermal sight, laser rangefinder and ballistic computer.
 Each leg of the bipod operates independently to make for a more sturdy firing platform and the front sight is collapsible.
 The K15 is still fed from a 200-round plastic container and also can accept a STANAG magazine in emergency situations.
 Although the new design is more reliable, it is heavier at 7.16 kg without the FCS and 8.4 kg with the FCS.
 Deliveries began in December 2022.